 Alternative version: This track originally appeared on the Hamburger Concerto album

 Notes: The data about this track is found on the previous track - “We've got another slow song for you.
 It's like a nostalgic feel I had thinking of the bells of the Cathedral of Stratzburg, which is a town in France on the frontiers with Germany and those bells had a very, very beautiful sound and I was a very little boy and I was more than impressed.
 So here's the impression.
 It's a little lyric sung in French.”
 The track itself begins with bell like organ tones.
 The band then join in.
 It was once unusual for this track to be played live and so again makes it easier for Dumee who plays well.
-Van Leer does slightly better with the vocals this time, the style suiting him better and whistles well (both in French!) as on the original (02:25-04:00).
+Van Leer does slightly better with the vocals this time, the style suiting him better.
+He whistles well too (also in French!) as on the original (02:25-04:00).
 His voice is also heard near the end (05:38-06:10).
-The track closes (06:22) with the sound of the audience and Van Leer's thanks.
+The track closes (06:22) with the sound of the audience and van Leer's thanks.
 The CD then has the words “we go to a number which we call Focus number 7” Harem Scarem being edited out of the CD version.
 On the DVD he says “Here's a song I wrote in the pub in Belgium.
 It's called Harem Scarem."

 Track by track 92 Focus 5 (Live FLIA)